sisiran-aws/lightsailworkshop/content/lamp/lab2/deploy_app.md

         sudo chown bitnami:bitnami /opt/bitnami/apache2/configs

 {{% notice tip %}}
 As a best practice never store sensitive information in the document root of your web server.
-In production you would want to use a secrets management solution such as AWS Secrets Manager.
+Ideally, in production you would use a secrets management solution such as AWS Secrets Manager.
 {{% /notice %}}

 * Move the config file into the configuaration directory